AdaCore/gnatstudio/docs/users_guide/projects.rst

 Scenarios and Configuration Variables
 =====================================

-The behavior of projects can be further tailored by the use of scenarios.
+You can further tailor the behavior of project by using scenarios.

 .. index:: project; attribute

-All the attributes of a project, except its list of imported projects, can be chosen based on the value of external variables, whose value is generally coming from the host computer environment, or directly set in GPS.
-The interface to manipulate these scenarios is the scenario view, which can be displayed by selecting the menu :menuselection:`Tools --> Views --> Scenario` (:ref:`The Scenario View <Scenario_View>`) It can be convenient to drag this window with your mouse, and drop it above the project view, so that you can see both at the same time.
+The value of all attributes of a project, except its list of imported projects, can be specified based on the value of external variables, each of whose value comes from either the host computer environment or specifically set in GPS.
+The interface to manipulate these scenarios is the :guilabel:`Scenario` view, which can be displayed by selecting the menu :menuselection:`Tools --> Views --> Scenario` (:ref:`The Scenario View
+<Scenario_View>`).
+You may want to drop this window above the project view
+so you can see both at the same time.

-This area allows you to select new values for the scenario variables defined in your project, and thus change dynamically the view GPS has of your project and your source files.
+The :guilabel:`Scenario` view allows you to select new values for the scenario variables defined in your project and thus dynamically change the view GPS has of your project and your source files.

-This facility can for instance be used to compile all the sources either in debug mode (so that the executables can be run in the debugger), or in optimized mode (to reduce the space and increase the speed when delivering the software).
-In this configuration scenario, all the attributes (source directories, tools, ...) remain the same, except for the compilation switches.
+For example, you can use this facility to compile all the sources either in debug mode (so that the executables can be run in the debugger) or in optimized mode (to reduce the space and increase the speed when delivering the software).
+In that scenario, most of the attributes (such as source directories and tools) remain the same, but compilation switches differ.
-It would be more difficult to maintain a completely separate hierarchy of project, and it is much more efficient to create a new configuration variable and edit the switches for the appropriate scenario (:ref:`The_Project_Properties_Editor`).
+You could also maintain a completely separate hierarchy of projects, but it's much more efficient to create a new configuration variable and edit the switches for the appropriate scenario (:ref:`The_Project_Properties_Editor`).

-There is one limitation in what GPS can do with scenario variables: although gnatmake and gprbuild have no problem dealing with scenario variables whose default value is not a static string (for instance a concatenation, or the value of another scenario variable), GPS will not be able to edit such a project graphically.
-Such projects will load fine in GPS though.
+There's one limitation on what GPS can do with scenario variables: although `gnatmake` and `gprbuild` are able to use scenario variables whose default value is not a static string (for example, a concatenation or the value of another scenario variable), GPS can't edit such a project graphically, though such projects load correctly.

 .. index:: project; creating scenario variables